-Here’s a quick overview of some of Seattle’s best-known watering holes.
+Here’s a quick overview of some of Seattle’s best-known gay bars.

 Renowned for its cheap drinks and theme nights, CC Attle’s is now doing steady business after moving a half mile away from its former home on Pike.
 One night you won’t want to miss: the first Saturday of every month is fetish night, and you’ll see gents in rubber, Daddies with their boys, pups with their masters, and ladies are welcome.
 It’s a welcoming space — for all but gawkers.